©DALI

 Activities

-The workshop is structured as a full-day event.
+The workshop is structured as a half-day event.
 It will consist of diverse activities, with an emphasis on in-depth conversations and community building:

 1. Introduction.
 The organizers opened the workshop by introducing the agenda and goals for the day.
 They then facilitate a round of meet-and-greet activities, giving each participant a moment to introduce themselves and their interest in the topic by using ice-breaking activities.